Johnstanley1/MobileApp/README.md

 The second iteration is the implementation of javascript validations and saving the reviewer's email to local storage

+The third iteration is the creation of two stores, namely reviews and types, for storing reviews in the IndexedDB.
+The reviews store performs CRUD functionalities, while the types store is a look-up store.

 The Home page:
 This is the home page with four navigation pages at the header/top of the page The page also displays the feedback image in the body